Kubernetes Environments

 Using a Proxy Server for Kubernetes

-- StreamSets Kubernetes agent - Configure the Kubernetes agent to use a proxy server when you configure the Kubernetes environment.
+- IBM StreamSets Kubernetes agent - Configure the Kubernetes agent to use a proxy server when you configure the Kubernetes environment.

-- StreamSets engines - Configure the engines to use a proxy server when you configure the Control Hub Kubernetes deployments that belong to the Kubernetes environment.
+- IBM StreamSets engines - Configure the engines to use a proxy server when you configure the Control Hub Kubernetes deployments that belong to the Kubernetes environment.

 Configure the Agent to Use a Proxy Server